a-marzoug/metrofleet/docs/business/USE_CASES.md

 **1. The Situation**

-* **Context:** MetroFleet taxis run on meters.
+* **Context:** Metrofleet taxis run on meters.
 Passengers do not know the final price until the trip ends.
 * **Pain Point:** Competitors (Uber/Lyft) offer upfront pricing.
 * **Impact:** **30% of potential customers** abandon the taxi queue because they fear "Meter Anxiety" (unexpected high fares due to traffic).